General Hypotheses are explanatory models that apply to large categories of observations.

 Explanations (or models) may involve multiple steps or separate elements that require many sentences to explain.
 For example, the sliding-filament hypothesis involves myosin, actin, binding sites, ATP, etc. Models may be expressed using mathematical relationships.
 Including or explaining a model can all be part of a General Hypothesis.

 Testing General Hypotheses requires many studies.

 Although General Hypotheses have many forms, General Hypotheses have one property in common: testing General Hypotheses nearly always requires many studies.
 Theoretically, it may be possible to use modus tollens to reject some General Hypothesis using a single experiment.
 However, in practice even rejecting General Hypotheses requires multiple experiments (Giere, 2006).
-Experiments are not perfect, and depend on known and unknown assumptions.
-It is difficult or impossible to design an experiment that completely isolates a single variable and definitively tests a hypothesis.
+No scientific model is perfect, but models may still be useful and widely explanatory even if some of their predictions are not accurate (McElreath, 2019).
+Moreover, experiments are not perfect, and depend on known and unknown assumptions.
+It is also difficult or impossible to design an experiment that completely isolates a single variable and definitively tests a hypothesis.
 Therefore, rejecting a General Hypothesis typically requires the "consilience" of MANY studies that consistently point to a single conclusion to reject the General Hypothesis.